- Appointments 866.588.2264

 If you’ve been participating in psychotherapy for a while and it’s not helping your symptoms, talk to your healthcare provider about the possibility of taking medication to treat your symptoms.

-If you’re experiencing a crisis, such as feeling suicidal, you should go to your local emergency room, call 911 or call the National Suicide Prevention Lifeline at 800.273.8255 (TALK).
+If you’re experiencing a crisis, such as feeling suicidal, you should go to your local emergency room, call 911 or call the Suicide and Crisis Lifeline at 988.
 Someone will be available to talk with you 24 hours a day, seven days a week.

 Frequently Asked Questions